ashmeet07/Searchify_Concept/README.md

 # Searchify_Concept
-If any one want to Take the code please take permission first .Or mail on gaminggods0123@gmail.com Languages used in this project is Python for backend, HTML and CSS for Frontend.
+If any one want to take the code please take permission first .Or mail on gaminggods0123@gmail.com.Languages used in this project is Python for backend, Framework Django, HTML and CSS for Frontend.

  ## **Searchify Glimpse**